awslabs/visual-asset-management-system/DeveloperGuide.md

 3. Pipelines are managed in a separate CDK/CloudFormation stack altogether.

-If you want to use an existing lambda function as a pipeline in VAMS you can provide the function name of your lambda function in the create pipeline UI.
+If you want to use an existing AWS Lambda function as a pipeline in VAMS you can provide the function name of your AWS Lambda function in the create pipeline UI.
 See the section below for the event payload passed by VAMS workflows when your pipelines are executed.

 ## Lambda pipeline interface.

-When a VAMS workflow invokes a lambda pipeline, it invokes the corresponding lambda function with an event payload like below:
+When a VAMS workflow invokes a VAMS Lambda pipeline, it invokes the corresponding AWS Lambda function with an event payload like below:

 ```
 "body": {